 Plain HumanWear Orange, March 11 - Prisoner Awareness Day

-Mixed media installation (poster campaign)
+Mixed media installation (event documentation)

 Plain Human is a collaborative group of creators, designers and activists based in San Francisco who have friends and family members incarcerated in California and National Correctional Institutions.
 Plain Human, broadly in scale, scope and local context, create art projects that seek to reconsider and re-imagine the Prison Industrial Complex.
 It is situated in the domains of environmental installation, performance, graphic art, and activism.